Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Introduction

-Let $\parameter=\{\parto,\parepi^{\pm 1},\parep^{\pm 1},\parom^{\pm 1},\parome^{\pm 1}\}$ be a set of \textit{generic parameters}.
-In this paper we introduce a $\parameter$-version of a two-dimensional \textit{singular topological quantum field theories (TQFTs)} which we use to define a $5$\textit{-parameter} \textit{foam} $2$\textit{-category} $\F[\parameter]$ which unifies several topological variants of Khovanov homology.
-By specialization of this $5$-parameter version one can for instance obtain the following foam $2$-categories studied in the context of higher link and tangle invariants:
+Let $\parameter=(\parto,\parha,\parepi,\parep,\parom,\parome)$ be a tuple of $6$ generic parameters with the last four $\parepi,\parep,\parom,\parome$ being invertible.
+In this paper we introduce a $\parameter$-version of a two-dimensional \textit{singular topological quantum field theory (TQFT)} with the purpose to define a $6$\textit{-parameter} \textit{foam} $2$\textit{-category} $\F^\pm[\parameter]$ that unifies several topological variants of Khovanov homology.
+By specialization of $\parameter$ we obtain for instance foam $2$-categories known from the context of higher link and tangle invariants associated with the quantum groups for $\sltwo$ or $\gltwo$:

-We also study the \textit{web algebra} $\webalg[\parameter]$ corresponding to $\F[\parameter]$.
-The web algebra comes with a $2$-category of certain bimodules which in fact gives a (fully) faithful $2$-representation of $\F[\parameter]$.
-(Similarly for any specialization of $\parameter$.)